moja-global/community-website/website/blog/2022-03-01-meet-moja-global-2022-spring-lfx-mentees.md

 Padmaja Bhol is currently a Ceramic undergrad at National Institute of Technology, Rourkela, India.
 She is inspired by how open source communities come together to build, test, and promote the software they love.
 She is interested in full-stack web development, cloud-native, and technical documentation.

-She learned about moja global through Hacktoberfesr and has been an active contributor since then.
-Through LFX Mentorship, she is honored to contribute to projects that help fight climate change.
+She learnt about moja global through Hacktoberfest and has been an active contributor since then.
+Padmaja had previously mentored for moja global during Winter of Code where she helped fellow developers to make contributions to the organisation.
+She has always been fascinated by the wide array of technologies, moja global had to offer and it was through the organisation that she decided to step away from her comfort zone as a front-end developer to explore the world of cloud native and backend development.

+Now, she enjoys the variety in the learning curves that come with new challenges.
+Thanks to the vibrant community here, she was able to navigate the blockers by networking and collaborating with like minded folks across the community, some of whom have gone of their way to help her out.
+Through LFX Mentorship, she is looking to contribute to projects that help fight climate change.

 ## How to get involved?​